-OpenStack Block Storage provides the software to create and centrally manage a service that provisions storage in the form of block devices known as Cinder volumes.
-Under the most common scenario, the Cinder volumes provide persistent storage to guest virtual machines (known as instances) that are managed by OpenStack Compute software.
-Cinder can also be used independently of other OpenStack services as stand-alone software-defined storage.
+Under a typical scenario, Cinder volumes provide persistent storage to guest virtual machines -- known as instances -- that are managed by OpenStack Compute software.
+Cinder can also be used independent of other OpenStack services as stand-alone software-defined storage.

-Cinder permits organizations that deploy it to make available a catalog of block-based storage devices with differing characteristics.
+OpenStack Cinder permits organizations that deploy it to make available a catalog of block-based storage devices with differing characteristics.
 For instance, one potential storage volume type might be a high-performance option for database storage.
-Cinder also features basic storage capabilities such as snapshot management and volume clones, which are often enhanced through vendor-specific drivers.
+Another storage volume might be devoted to lower performing backup storage.

 The physical storage media, whether disks or solid-state drives, can be located within or directly attached to the Cinder server nodes, or they can be located in external storage systems from third-party vendors.
-Third-party storage vendors use Cinder's plug-in architecture to do the necessary integration work.
+Third-party storage vendors use Cinder's plug-in architecture to do the necessary integration work to develop drivers.
 The back-end path from the external storage systems to the compute nodes where the hypervisors are located can be iSCSI, Network File System (NFS) or Fibre Channel.